Field Tracker

 Project Summary:

-This UX case study focuses on optimizing the enterprise application’s interface and interactions to better serve its users.
+Optimizing the enterprise application’s interface and interactions to better serve its users.

 Goals and Objectives: